Acamprosate for Alcohol Abuse: Does It Work?

 • Your support system

-Some people do best in an inpatient treatment program.
-In this case, you live at an addiction treatment center, attend programming during the day, and participate in recovery activities in the evenings.
+Following detox, most people benefit from the clinical care and guidance found in an inpatient treatment program.
+In this case, you stay at an addiction treatment center, attend programming during the day, and participate in recovery activities in the evenings.
 This provides 24/7 recovery support and distance from triggers to drink.

-• Many people choose to live in a sober living residence with other people in recovery while attending outpatient treatment.
-This setting can be more supportive to sobriety than living at home.
+Many people choose to live in a sober living residence with other people in recovery while attending outpatient treatment.
+This setting can be more supportive of sobriety than living at home.

 Medically Assisted Alcohol Detox